turingschool/front-end-curriculum/projects/travel-tracker.md

 ## UI/UX

 * [ ] Novice - The application is confusing or difficult to use.
-The UI is incomplete.
+The UI is incomplete, and the app is not responsive.
 * [ ] Advanced Beginner - The application may be confusing or difficult to use at times.
 The application shows some effort in the interface, but the result is not effective because UX and/or UI still present an application that is incomplete or difficult to use.
+The UI is incomplete, and the app is not responsive.
 * [ ] Proficient - The application has many strong pages/interactions.
 The application can stand on its own to be used by instructor without guidance from a developer on the team.
 The application is fully responsive and the UI does not detract from the UX.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, the application has clearly had special consideration around usability on devices.